Connection string

 const docManager = new DocumentManager(process.env.CONNECTION_STRING)

-const clientToken = await docManager.getOrCreateDocAndToken(docId)
+const clientToken = await docManager.getOrCreateDocAndToken(docId, {

 Note: a connection string is different than a client token.
-A client token is used by a client to read and write a Y-Sweet document.
-The connection string, on the other hand, is used by your application’s backend to generate client tokens for clients it has authenticated.
+A client token is used by a client to access a Y-Sweet document at a given authorization level (either full